axelv/pydantic-fhir-slicing/NOTES.md

 ```

-# Shortcomings in the current implementation:
+## Shortcomings in the current implementation:

-1. Cardinality: slices are not taking into account cardinality.
+1. **Cardinality**: slices are not taking into account cardinality.
 The cardinality also affects the type annotation of the slice:
     - `0..1`: `Optional[Element]`
     - `0..*`: `List[Element]`
     - `1..*`: `List[Element]`

-2. Default slices: the slices are not taking into account the default slices.
+2. **Default slices**: the slices are not taking into account the default slices.

-3. Mutability: the current implementation is not mutable.
+3. **Mutability**: the current implementation is not mutable.
 It is not possible to alter the slices of the list.

 These shortcomings have been addressed in the final implementation of the library.
 The final implementation can be found in the [pydantic-fhir-slicing](http://github.com/axelv/pydantic-fhir-slicing) repository.